 Cheapest For People Over 50

 Looking at men and women drivers age 55 and 70, we found that you’ll pay a lot less than other groups for car insurance.
-Our sample group had clean driving histories, so rates will change if you have an accident or two on your record.
-Under these ideal driver profiles though, rates will be much lower for experienced drivers, as they are seen as a less risky profile to insure.
+Our sample group had clean driving histories.
+So rates will change if you have an accident or two on your record.
+Under these ideal mature driver profiles though, rates will be much lower for experienced drivers, as they are seen as a less risky profile to insure.
 Here are the cheapest companies in Kansas:

 |Best for Drivers Over 50|